rblument/DpTuApp/documentation/workflows-developer-guide.md

 ### Purpose

-Executes all automated tests and publishes results.
+Executes all automated tests, generates coverage artifacts, enforces the unit-test coverage threshold, and publishes test results.
 This ensures functional correctness and prevents regressions.

 ### When It Runs